Type of resources

-Boundary of Settlements within North Ayrshire as set out in the Local Development Plan
+Boundary of Site Specific Policies within North Ayrshire as set out in the Local Development Plan

 All local authorities will receive planning applications for renewable energy sites.
 Some local authorities have provided us with such data, from which we have selected only approved and/ or operational sites.
 We have also received separate files of data showing renwable energy sites - both as point and polygon, and we have attempted to merge all of this data together to form a national dataset.